 The law prohibits discrimination with respect to employment and occupation based on race, sex, gender, disability, language, social status, and national origin or citizenship.
-The government did not effectively enforce the law.
+Penalties were insufficient to deter violations, and the government did not effectively enforce the law.
 The law does not prohibit discrimination based on sexual orientation or gender identity.
 Discrimination in employment and occupation occurred with respect to women and to persons based on their sexual orientation or gender identity, and workplace access was limited for persons with disabilities (see section 6).
 Newspapers frequently carried advertisements asking gender-specific or age-specific applicants to fill positions in the retail, cosmetology, or security sectors.